When the world is forced to shut down due to the COVID-19 pandemic, the subscription box customer relationship management trend continues to rise.

-Marketing is key to a successfully capitalize upon the power of subscription boxes.
+Marketing is key to successfully capitalize upon the power of subscription boxes.
 Some of the most influential brands focused on the subscription’s savings, convenience, and flexibility in their marketing messages, rather than special pricing or promotions.

 Social media is great to start creating engaging content that will enable brands to effectively reach their target audience.
 Others have focused on leveraging social media through influencers and subscription boxes bloggers.
 People love to listen to what their favorite social media celebrities have to say.
-And many of these box bloggers offer real and authentic reviews, allowing for their followers to truly trust what they think or what they have to say about a product or service.
+And many of these box bloggers offer real and authentic reviews, allowing their followers to truly trust what they think or what they have to say about a product or service.

 Having a good quality CRM when procuring a subscription box is vital to the long-term success of their campaigns.
 This allows brands to adequately manage customer data, which is arguably the most important information you can acquire when creating a personalized box of materials.
 This will also help support sales management, integrate social media and communication, and grow relationships.

-Personally, as college student, I have only tried one subscription box and have had a somewhat enjoyable and successful experience.
-Ipsy, a monthly subscription service that starts at just $12 per month, provides a makeup bag with five samples of deluxe cosmetic samples, such as skincare, make-up, perfume and nail products.
-Founded in 2011, Ipsy’s mission is to inspire individuals around the world express their unique beauty.
+Personally, as a college student, I have only tried one subscription box and have had a somewhat enjoyable and successful experience.
+Ipsy, a monthly subscription service that starts at just $12 per month, provides a makeup bag with five samples of deluxe cosmetic samples, such as skincare, make-up, perfume, and nail products.
+Founded in 2011, Ipsy’s mission is to inspire individuals around the world to express their unique beauty.